-- 2. Operate a calibrated sling psychrometer in the same area as the temperature/humidity meter, and record the relative humidity. - 3.
-Compare the relative humidity of the meter to the sling psychrometer.
-Take a minimum of three readings at different time points. - 4.
-If the relative humidity varies significantly (>±5%) from the sling psychrometer, replace the temperature/humidity meter. - d.
+- 1. Check the accuracy of humidity meter using a relative humidity test kit. - 2.
+Follow instructions on the test kit. - 3.
+Compare the relative humidity of the meter to the relative humidity of the test kit. - 4.
+If the relative humidity on the meter varies significantly (>±5%) from the test kit relative humidity,replace the temperature/humidity meter. - d.
 Record the calibration data in the temperature and humidity meters log book.